 GENERAL.
-We have extensive operations and are subject to claims and litigation in the ordinary course of business resulting principally from alleged errors and omissions in connection with our businesses.
-Most of the errors and omissions claims are covered by professional indemnity insurance.
+We have extensive operations and are subject to claims and litigation in the ordinary course of business.
+Most of these result principally from alleged errors and omissions in connection with our businesses.
+Like other large corporations, however, we are also subject to a variety of other claims, including those relating to our employment practices.
+Most of the errors and omissions claims and other claims arising in the ordinary course of business are covered by professional indemnity or other appropriate insurance.
 In respect of self-insured deductibles applicable to those claims, we have established provisions which we believe to be adequate in the light of current information and legal advice.
 These provisions may be adjusted from time to time according to developments.
 We do not expect the outcome of those claims, either individually or in the aggregate, to have a material effect on our results of operations, financial condition or liquidity.
 In addition, we are involved in the legal matters discussed below.

 SOVEREIGN/WFUM.
-Sovereign, a wholly-owned subsidiary of ours, operated as an insurance company in the U.K. and from 1972 Sovereign's underwriting activities were managed by another wholly owned subsidiary of ours, Willis Faber (Underwriting Management) Limited, or WFUM.
+Sovereign, a wholly owned subsidiary of ours, operated as an insurance company in the U.K. and from 1972 Sovereign's underwriting activities were managed by another wholly owned subsidiary of ours, Willis Faber (Underwriting Management) Limited, or WFUM.
 WFUM also provided underwriting agency and other services to third-party insurance companies, which we refer to as the stamp companies, some of which are long-standing clients of ours.
 As an underwriting agent, WFUM did not issue any contracts of insurance or reinsurance in its own name or retain any underwriting risks for its own account.
 As part of its services as agent, WFUM arranged insurance and reinsurance business on behalf of Sovereign and the stamp companies in the following main classes of insurance: marine, non-marine, casualty and aviation.
 WFUM also arranged reinsurance on behalf of Sovereign and the stamp companies through third-party brokers, as well as through brokers within our group of companies.

 In 1991, Sovereign ceased underwriting new business and WFUM ceased arranging new business on behalf of Sovereign and the stamp companies.
 From that time until August 1998, WFUM administered the business it arranged on behalf of Sovereign and the stamp companies, referred to as handling the "run-off" of the business.
 From 1998, the run-off services were transferred to a new subsidiary of ours which services have in turn been sub-contracted to a third party with experience in running off pools with an insolvent member.
-In the case of Sovereign, those services are provided directly by that type of third party.
+In the case of Sovereign, those services are provided directly by that third party.
 One of our subsidiaries has agreed with certain of the stamp companies to fund certain costs of the run-off, subject to certain agreed guidelines as to timing and amount.
 The amounts to be funded under the run-off arrangements are currently within the aggregate of the unused provisions we have made.
 However, we cannot assure you that the provisions will be adequate to cover the actual run-off costs over time.
 Although we expect the run-off of the business to be conducted in an orderly manner, it may ultimately prove to be a lengthy and expensive process.